awsdocs/aws-doc-sdk-examples/gov2/cloudwatch/README.md

-# Amazon CloudWatch examples for the AWS SDK for Go (V2)
+# CloudWatch examples for the SDK for Go (V2)

 ## Overview

-These examples in this directory demonstrate how to perform Amazon CloudWatch operations using version 2 of the AWS SDK for Go.
+These examples in this directory demonstrate how to perform Amazon CloudWatch actions using the AWS SDK for Go (v2).

 Amazon CloudWatch is a monitoring and observability service built for DevOps engineers, developers, site reliability engineers (SREs), IT managers, and